-The God who created the earth has not and we left it alone to natural laws.
+The God who created the earth has not and will not leave it alone to natural laws.
 The term providence refers both to God's care and to his rule over the entire universe.
 God sustain his creation.
-Christ, in his teaching lay special emphasis on God's activity in caring for the creation.
-God comes, feeds, protects and controls everyone of his creation, animals and plants are included.
-God takes interest in the details of human life (Matt.
-6:26; 10:29, 30).
+Christ, in his teaching, lay special emphasis on God's activity in caring for the creation.
+God comes, feeds, protects and controls every one of his creation, animals and plants are included.
+God takes interest in the details of human life (Matt 6:26; 10:29, 30).
 He does not only know what happens, he controls and plays an active role in the world history.

-The New Testament is very clear that God extends special providential care to those who have accepted Christ as their saviour (Rom.
-8:26).
+The New Testament is very clear that God extends special providential care to those who have accepted Christ as their saviour (Rom 8:26).
 This providential care has implication for ecological concerns.
-God's interest in caring for the world should lead to our interest in taking care of the creation too.
-Providence well understood is referring to the sovereignty of God.
+God's interest in caring for the world should lead to our interest in taking care of creation too.
+Providence, well understood, is referring to the sovereignty of God.
 This doctrine of God's sovereignty is a great comfort to Christians, especially in times of distress.
-It is because Paul believed that God was sovereign that he could write: "And we know that in all things God works for the good of those who love him, who have been called according to his purpose" (Rom.
-8:28).
+It is because Paul believed that God was sovereign that he could write: "And we know that in all things God works for the good of those who love him, who have been called according to his purpose" (Rom 8:28).

-The Bible says God has created all things but there is one thing that the Bible seems to also tell us that it was not created by God.
-What do you
+1. The Bible says God has created all things but there is one thing that the Bible seems to also tell us that it was not created by God.
+What do you think a good God will not create?